-Maybe you want your statements to be bold but worry about it being “too much.”
+Maybe you want your statements to be bold but worry about them being “too much.”
 The truth is that most people will get used to and accept just about anything over time.

 You might opt for more subtle connections to things dear to your heart.
 For example, your favorite character has a hair color not found in nature, but you don’t want to commit to that yourself.

 A person might have a tight connection to Japan and want to connect further.
 For others, it’s an escape method.
 Everyone has some way of shutting away the day at the end of it.

 Within the world of anime fans, there is relief from the anxiety that eats away at many.
 For example, anime often has a running theme of friendship and doing the right thing.

 Whether you enjoy sports, theater, science, or anything else, there will be specific indicators of this.
 It’s what you love, and you want to show it.
 In that way, it’s just as natural as any other style.

 Should I Use the Word Otaku?

 It’s a slippery and uncomfortable slope when you start designating words that people “can’t” use because that implies sanctions for speaking.

 The truth is that sometimes it’s used as a derogatory term.
+Mostly though, people use the term to identify what they’re talking about.
 But these people also make their intentions known quickly with everything else they say.
-Mostly though, people use the term to identify what they’re talking about.
-Many otakus have taken the word and made it their own.

 If you’re wondering whether to use the term with someone you know, go for the tried-and-true way – ask.
 If they’re comfortable with it, go ahead.
 If not, that’s one you should steer clear of if you don’t want to hurt the friendship.